-Click Conditional Formatting, hover the mouse over Highlight Cells Rules, and choose Text that Contains…
+Click Conditional Formatting, hover the mouse over Highlight Cells Rules, and choose Text that Contains.

 Editing a conditional formatting rule

-In this section, we’ll show you how to manage conditional formatting rules.
+This section will show you how to manage conditional formatting rules.
 You can modify the selected rule using the conditional formatting rules manager.
 Use this function if you want to edit some of these rules later or delete them.